Medically reviewed by Drugs.com. Last updated on Sep 15, 2021.

 The most common signs and symptoms of arthritis involve the joints.
 Depending on the type of arthritis you have, your signs and symptoms may include:

 - Decreased range of motion

 The two main types of arthritis — osteoarthritis and rheumatoid arthritis — damage joints in different ways.

 The most common type of arthritis, osteoarthritis involves wear-and-tear damage to your joint's cartilage — the hard, slick coating on the ends of bones where they form a joint.
 Cartilage cushions the ends of the bones and allows nearly frictionless joint motion, but enough damage can result in bone grinding directly on bone, which causes pain and restricted movement.
 This wear and tear can occur over many years, or it can be hastened by a joint injury or infection.

 In rheumatoid arthritis, the body's immune system attacks the lining of the joint capsule, a tough membrane that encloses all the joint parts.
-This lining, known as the synovial membrane, becomes inflamed and swollen.
+This lining (synovial membrane) becomes inflamed and swollen.
 The disease process can eventually destroy cartilage and bone within the joint.